Chronophilia

-The term chronophilia was used by psychologist John Money to describe a form of paraphilia in which an individual experiences sexual fixation limited to individuals of particular age ranges.
-The term has not been widely adopted by sexologists, who instead use terms that refer to the specific age range in question.
+Chronophilia are forms of romantic preferences and/or sexual attractions limited to individuals of particular age ranges.
+Some such attractions, specifically those towards prepubescents and those towards the elderly, constitute types of paraphilia.
+The term was coined by John Money and has not been widely adopted by sexologists, who instead use terms that refer to the specific age range in question.
 An arguable historical precursor was Richard von Krafft-Ebing's concept of "age fetishism".
+Importantly, chronophilia are technically not determined by age itself, but by human sexual maturity stages, such as body type, secondary sexual characteristics and other visible features, particularly as measured by the stages of the Tanner scale.